 - Their popular Sneakers Club is a private special-interest club where members can access limited edition sneaker drops

-- Customers can make purchases by spend their points on single-use discounts or by acquiring the Privilege Card, which gives cardholders a 15% off on all purchases for six months
+- Customers can make purchases by spending their points on single-use discounts or by acquiring the Privilege Card.
+The latter gives online loyalty card owners a 15% off on all purchases for six months

 The loyalty program became wildly successful, resulting in an 59% increase in customer retention, and €16m in revenue.
 Read the case study here.

 6. PetSmart Treats